 Another interesting and free-to-visit museum a few doors down from the Layland Museum of History is the Cleburne Railroad Museum.
 The museum opened in 2016 (so if you haven’t been to Cleburne in a few years—add this to your list of places to visit when you make your way here) and it’s been capturing locals’ and visitors’ hearts ever since.
 The museum is, you guessed it, dedicated to the history of the railroad system that once boomed in Cleburne, showcasing artifacts, including a miniature train and more, each explaining the history and significance of the railroad system in this area.
 Tours are even led by conductors!

 At the Johnson County Courthouse Museum, you’ll find collections and preservations of historical and natural history artifacts and materials relating to Johnson County, Texas.
 You can find information on all of Johnson County’s favorite cities, including Alvarado, Burleson, Cleburne, Godley, Grandview, Joshua, Keene and Venus.
 This is a place for Texans who want to dig deeper into their Texas roots.

 Last but not least, and one of the most popular museums in town, the Chisholm Trail Outdoor Museum is an outdoor museum partially housed in the original Wardville courthouse and the oldest log courthouse in Texas.
 Beyond the courthouse, you’ll also find a one-room schoolhouse, a jail with remnants from the original Wardville jail, a working blacksmith shop, an original mule barn and a magnificently restored stagecoach from two early John Wayne movies that were filmed here.
 The museum, which gives an in-depth look into the Chisholm trail and what it was like to drive cattle over these lands in the 19th century—is often referred to as one of the top 10 open-air museums in the state.

-While the Chisholm Trail Outdoor Museum is free to visit, the Big Bear Native American Museum, which is also found here, has a small entrance fee of $5 for adults, $4 for seniors and $2 for children.
+The Chisholm Trail Outdoor Museum and the Big Bear Native American Museum, which is also found here, has a small entrance fee of $5 for adults, $3 for seniors and children.
 The museum is home to a rare collection of Native American artifacts providing an insightful look into the history of the Native Americans in North America.
 Visit the website for hours of operation and admission.